Help Cure Coronavirus with Your PC's Leftover Processing Power

 The Coronavirus is causing lots of problems around the world, and it can feel a bit unfair that many of us are home living our lives, unable to help.
 However, that doesn't mean we can't do anything.
 Folding@Home announced that it is taking the fight to the Coronavirus, and you can donate your computer's leftover processing resources to help researchers find a cure.

-Folding@Home is a distributed computing project run by the Stanford University ,aimed at learning about protein folding with the purpose of fighting disease.
+Folding@Home is a distributed computing project run by the Stanford University, aimed at learning about protein folding with the purpose of fighting disease.
 Distributed computing means that rather than using one big supercomputer, Folding@Home relies on users donating their computer's reserve power to the organization as a charity.
 By concentrating the computing power of the untold masses on singular problems, the organization can wield the power of a supercomputer, but without the cost.

 To understand how this helps, we have to explain a little bit about protein folding.
 When proteins are made they emerge as a long string, but for this string to be useful to the body, it needs to fold into a three-dimensional shape.
 These folded proteins can be found on the surface of cells and they determine what enters and exits the cell.